22 Side Projects From the Buffer Team

 Jess: Pinecone Papers

-Jess has a beautiful blog about how to mindfully journal and track symptoms when you have a chronic illness.
-She's also working on a downloadable printable journal that will be out later this year.
+A blog about how to mindfully journal and track symptoms when you have a chronic illness.
+Working on a downloadable printable journal that will be out later this year.

 Lexi: The Burden of Joy